 Advice from the airline travel is booked with should be carefully reviewed to ensure an understanding of what will be required.

 Travel to the rest of the world

-At this stage, any international travel other than to Australia will require quarantine on arrival back in New Zealand.
+At this stage, any international travel other than to Australia or the Cook Islands will require quarantine on arrival back in New Zealand.
 There may also be restrictions in place in the location that is being travelled to.